hsj1514/hsj1514.github.io/about.md

 ### More Information

-A person who study programming.
+A person who study coding.